Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 #### System handler

-This action simply execute one of the built-in actions described above:
+This action simply executes one of the built-in actions described above:

 ```html
 <adf-document-list [contentActions]="true"...>